-Home Depot is a huge “big-box” chain of over 2,000 stores that sells home improvement and construction materials.
-Almost all of us have been in a Home Depot.
-It really is a great store when it comes to price and selection for home improvement.
+Home Depot is a huge “big-box” chain of over 2,000 stores that sell home improvement and construction materials.
+Almost all of us have been in a Home Depot or Lowe's.
+It is a great store when it comes to price and selection for home improvement.
 The typical store is filled with activity.
-Not surprisingly, this company faces more than its fair share of lawsuits by customers injured because of the negligence of the company and its employees.
+Not surprisingly, this company faces more than its fair share of lawsuits by customers injured because of the negligence of the business and its employees.

 We recently represented a doctor in Maryland who suffered an injury at a Home Depot that damaged his career as a physician.
 He received a successful settlement in his case.
 Our take on this company is while they are certainly not going to pay on frivolous claims; it will pay reasonable value on legitimate claims that are properly presented to them if it suggests a lawsuit may be imminent if the case is not settled.Types of Claims Against Home Depot